 Explore what earthquakes are, how they move continents, form our landscape and fit into the larger story of plate tectonics.

 E-books and iTunes U courses from KQED are aligned with the Next Generation Science Standards, Common Core State Standards and the Career and Technical Education standards.
+Find the NGSS engineering standards for our “Engineering Is” series here.

 The following e-books were created with our partners: